 The high street Comeback Kids

-You know those shops you never bother with when you hit the high street?
-You might be missing out.
+You know those shops you never seem to bother with when you hit the high street?
+You might just be missing out.
 Here's four to revisit.

 Mooching around the high street is a rare treat these days – unlike when I was a teenager, when an afternoon scouring the rails of Chelsea Girl and Etam was Saturday’s failsafe leisure activity.
 Now on the odd occasion when I get the chance to browse, I tend to be a creature of habit – buying the same old (new) things in the same few shops and ignoring all the other stores that I think aren’t ‘me’.
 Sound familiar?
 However, it turns out now is the time to wander off piste and revisit some of those places we haven’t set foot in since 1994 – because some of the high street’s stalwarts are enjoying a surprisingly stylish renaissance.
 Seriously, check out this lot!